Child Support In California

 - Number of children

 - Tax filing status

 - Contributions to retirement accounts

 - Travel expenses to effectuate visitation

-The judge does not have discretion to depart from the child support guidelines.
-Although it is a specific calculation, a lawyer can help you make sure that the numbers entered into that equation are accurate and reflective of your true financial situation.
+The judge does not have discretion to depart from the child support guidelines, except for in a few narrowly defined circumstances.
+Although it is a specific calculation, a lawyer can help you make sure that the numbers entered into that calculation are accurate and reflective of your true financial situation.
 Determining self-employment income is a common situation in which an attorney’s guidance is prudent.